 This file is the author’s own work.
 It is his song – lyrics, music and all.
 It is copyrighted and intended for private study, scholarship or research.
 It is also meant to be played, so please feel free to do so.
 Play it for your friends, family, kids, loved ones, pets, plants or perfect strangers.
 Just one favor – give credit where credit is due.
 If someone asks, “Hey!
 Who wrote that?” please don’t refer to me as “I dunno, some guy who writes on the internet.”
 Be polite and tell them “Mr. I dunno, some guy who writes on the internet.”

 Okay, let’s get a tad more serious.
 Can you remember the very first column I wrote, way back when?
-(Breaking Out of the Box – November 12, 1999) It really does seem like ages ago, instead of just five months, doesn’t it?
+(Breaking Out of the Box – November 12, 1999) It really does seem like centuries ago, instead of just a few years, doesn’t it?
 We we’re discussing ways of revitalizing your music-mindset.
 Everybody gets stuck in a rut at some point but, for whatever reasons, writers seem to make the biggest deal about it.
 You never hear of a guitarist suffering from “strummer’s amnesia” or of a bassist under the spell of the “bottom end blahs.”
 Do you?
 But everyone knows about “writer’s block,” don’t they?
 Do you know why?
 Because writers think the world revolves around them and when the world stops they want everyone to know about it.
 They’ll even write crazy disclaimers in an effort to make you notice how clever they think they are.

 Okay, let’s get a wee bit more serious.
 Songwriters fall prey to writer’s block quite easily.
 It’s the nature of the beast.
 As you’re already well aware, there are only so many chords and notes out there with which to work.
 But as bad as writer’s block may be, it is much, much worse to be suffering from what I call “song sameness.”
 This is when a writer just keeps rewriting the same song over and over and over and over and over again.
 The same chord progression, same tempo, same stylistic touches, the whole works.
 Even when (especially when) it’s an obvious attempt to recapture an earlier sound (“ka-CHING”), it’s truly sad to listen to.